 The birth of our daughter and her journey

 So when our precious princess Olivia was born, her right leg was already 2.5cm shorter than the other.
 If left untreated she would have a discrepancy of nearly 20 cm as an adult.
-As a result her first surgery was scheduled at the age 3 where she had a super hip and super knee surgery.
-Everything on the right side of her body was delayed in development with approximately 7 weeks in comparison to the left side of her body.
+As a result, her first surgery was scheduled at the age of 3 where she had a super hip and super knee surgery.
+Everything on the right side of her body was delayed in development by approximately 7 weeks in comparison to the left side of her body.

-This started our journey with Olivia's 22 surgeries in total and at 14 not yet able to put both feet on the ground due to many many complications.
+This started our journey with Olivia's 22 surgeries in total, and at 14 years old, not yet able to put both feet on the ground due to many many complications.

 A mom with epilepsy